Leo-bsb/legal-extraction-system/README.md

 ---

-## 🧠 How Extraction Works (High-Level)
+## 🧠 How Extraction Works (Overview)

-1. User uploads a PDF
+1. Upload a PDF document.
-2. PDF is processed → text extracted + cleaned
+2. PDF Processor extracts raw text, applies OCR if necessary, and cleans the content.
-3. A structured prompt is generated
+3. Generate a structured prompt based on the cleaned text.
-4. **Gemini 2.5 Flash** receives the prompt and returns a JSON result
+4. Gemini 2.5 Flash processes the prompt, extracting relevant structured data as JSON.
-5. Schema validator cleans fields
+5. Validation layer cleans and normalizes extracted fields.
-6. Result + metadata is stored in SQLite
+6. Results and metadata are stored in SQLite.
-7. UI renders preview + download options
+7. UI displays extraction preview with options to download or continue processing.

-Each step is fully modular and can be swapped or extended.
+Each component is modular and can be customized or replaced independently.

 ---